 The Calgary Chamber is a non-partisan, not-for-profit organization that has acted as the primary connector between government and the local business community since our founding more than 130 years ago.

 Joining your trade association is one of the smartest decisions you will ever make.
-They are your strongest advocate and representation that impact only your industry.
+They are your strongest advocate and representation that impacts only your industry.

-But in addition to industry-specific issues, you need an organization that can act as a strong advocate on your business’ behalf so that policymakers are aware of your concerns on issues that impact more than just your industry—like taxation, labour code, climate leadership, municipal direction, and more.
+However, in addition to industry-specific issues, you need an organization that can act as a strong advocate on your business’s behalf so that policymakers are aware of your concerns on issues that impact more than just your industry: taxation, labour code, climate leadership, municipal direction, and so much more.
 That’s where we come in.

 We strongly recommend supporting both your trade association and the Calgary Chamber.